edenspiekermann/espi-devblog/_posts/2017-02-24-diving-deeper-into-mjml.md

 </mjml>
 {% endhighlight %}

-## Use Web Font
+## Use Web Fonts

 There are several ways of integrating web fonts into your emails.
 [Campaign Monitor](https://www.campaignmonitor.com/resources/guides/web-fonts-in-email/) has a good introduction on that.
-MJML introduced the `mj-font` tag to allow customized fonts, which should work out in most of the cases:
+MJML introduced the `mj-font` tag to allow customized fonts, which should be sufficient in most of the cases:
 {% highlight erb %}
 <mjml>
   <mj-head>